 - Students may apply for post-completion OPT as early as 90 days before their graduation date or as late as 60 days after their graduation date.

 - Students who finish all coursework required for graduation and plan to enroll in absentia for the following semester must apply for OPT before completion of their coursework.

-- An OPT Administrative Fee of $100 for post-completion OPT and $175 for the 24-month OPT extension is charged once a student has attended the OPT workshop and is eligible to apply for post-completion OPT or STEM OPT.
+- An OPT Administrative Fee of $150 for post-completion OPT and $300 for the 24-month OPT extension is charged once a student has completed the OPT workshop and is eligible to apply for post-completion OPT or STEM OPT.

 - While engaged in Post-Completion Optional Practical Training, you are still considered to be in F-1 student status.
 To maintain your status, you cannot accumulate more than 90 days of unemployment from the start date listed on you EAD.
 If you do, you must immediately leave the United States.
 You must also report any change in employment or address to the ISSS within 10 days or be in violation of your status.

-At UT, you must attend an OPT Workshop before you may apply for post-completion OPT.
-Students applying for pre-completion OPT are not required to attend the workshop, though it’s highly encouraged.
+At UT, you must complete an OPT Workshop before you may apply for post-completion OPT.
+Students applying for pre-completion OPT are not required to complete the workshop, though it’s highly encouraged.